INSURANCE 101

 What are the most common coverage limits for companies like mine?

-First, conduct an internal evaluation on how much customer information your company stores and what type of information is being stored.
+To understand how much Cyber Insurance coverage you need, conduct an internal evaluation on how much customer information your company stores and what type of information is being stored.
 For instance, first names and email addresses are much less sensitive information than social security numbers and bank accounts.

 Additionally, when considering business interruption coverage, assessing the worst-case scenarios around downtime and the recovery period is helpful when selecting your business interruption limit.